people can’t handle gucci capitalizing on their 'sacred' meme culture

-Is the #tfwgucci campaign an example of a brand celebrating internet culture or capitalising on it?
+Is the #tfwgucci campaign an example of a brand celebrating internet culture or capitalizing on it?

 The critics aren't concerned about a luxury brand going deeply lo-fi, or older consumers feeling excluded from the dialog.
 Rather, they're worried about corporate appropriation of a subculture.
 Some have taken to Twitter to point out most consumers of memes could never afford the watches the campaign is promoting anyway.

-But it's worth remembering that Gucci isn't just ripping off the language and tropes, they're working with — and paying — popular page moderators and internet artists like @gothshakira, @williamcult, @meatwreck, @pollynor and @textsfromyourexistentialist to create the memes for them.
-They also made sure the creators were recognised and celebrated on the Gucci Instagram, posting lengthy bios of each collaborator detailing their work, motivation and agendas.
-The move was similar to their recent #24HourAce campaign, that employed young artists around the world to make short pieces of video art to celebrate their Ace sneakers.
+But it's worth remembering that Gucci isn't just ripping off the language and tropes, it's working with — and paying — popular page moderators and internet artists like @gothshakira, @williamcult, @meatwreck, @pollynor and @textsfromyourexistentialist to create the memes for it.
+It also made sure the creators were recognized and celebrated on the Gucci Instagram, posting lengthy bios of each collaborator detailing their work, motivation and agendas.
+The move was similar to the brand's recent #24HourAce campaign, that employed young artists around the world to make short pieces of video art to celebrate its Ace sneakers.
 Viewed in this way, the collaborations can be seen as a positive move.
 Whether the jokes fully land for you or not, they are a demonstration of how fashion giants can collaborate with individuals to benefit both parties.
 Now someone just put that all in a starter pack and we'll call it a day.